A4nu4/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_05.md

-To make the solution easier to read, I have increased the spacing between the steps and the mathematical functions.

 ### Given Starting Values:
 * **Mass of the runner ($m_1$):** $70 \text{ kg}$
 * **Initial velocity of the runner ($v_1$):** $3 \text{ m/s}$